Catherine Geissler: Education

 Geissler was born in Edinburgh and educated at the Mary Erskine School for girls.
 On leaving school she attended Edinburgh University, where she studied dentistry, obtaining her Bachelor of Dental Surgery BDS in 1963.

 In 1963-64 she spent a research year in Paris, followed by a year as a dental surgeon in Scotland before moving to California, where she initially taught dental radiography in San Francisco City College.
-She was then appointed to a research position in the Department of Nutrition, University of California, Berkeley, which led to a Masters in Nutrition (1971).
-After her Master's degree she went to the National Nutrition and Food Technology Research Institute in Teheran (under Habibollah Hedayat), where she participated in studies of energy expenditure of agricultural workers, carpet weavers and rural women. as well as her personal work for her PhD on lactation in different socio-economic groups in Teheran.
+She was then appointed to a research position in the Department of Nutrition, University of California, Berkeley, which led to a master's in nutrition (1971).
+After her master's degree she went to the National Nutrition and Food Technology Research Institute in Teheran (under Habibollah Hedayat), where she participated in studies of energy expenditure of agricultural workers, carpet weavers and rural women. as well as her personal work for her PhD on lactation in different socio-economic groups in Teheran.
 Her PhD in Human Nutrition at Berkeley was based on her lactation studies in Teheran, Iran.

 Professional appointments

 Professor of Human Nutrition, King's College London; Head of department of Nutrition and Dietetics, King's College London; Head, Division of Health Sciences, School of Health and Life Sciences, King's College London; Director of UK Higher Education Academy, Centre for Health Sciences and Practice.
 She has worked as Attachée de recherche, Laboratoire de Nutrition Humaine (INSERM), Hôpital Bichat, Paris(1972-1974) in the group of Jean Trémolières, Visiting Professor at the Division of Nutritional Sciences Cornell University Ithaca, New York (1989–90) and at MRC Human Nutrition Research, and associate at Darwin College, Cambridge (2010).

-She is Professor Emerita of Human Nutrition, King's College London, Past President of The Nutrition Society of the UK & Ireland (2013–16) and is currently Secretary General of the International Union of Nutritional Sciences (IUNS) (2013–2022).
+She is professor emerita of human nutrition, King's College London, past president of The Nutrition Society of the UK & Ireland (2013–16) and is currently secretary general of the International Union of Nutritional Sciences (IUNS) (2013–2022).
 Her principal research interests are in international public health nutrition; energy metabolism and obesity; and iron metabolism.
 In 2003 she was invited by the Belgian government to give expert evidence on the role of ephedrine in the treatment of obesity.

 A recognized authority on human nutrition and public health, Geissler has served on many professional committees including the Ministry of Agriculture, Food and Fisheries (MAFF) Food Advisory Committee, the World Cancer Research Fund grants committee, and the British and American Nutrition Societies, and extensively as consultant to international development agencies including the World Bank (Senegal, Diourbel 1980, Senegal, Casamance 1980, Ghana 1981, Syria 1984, Niger 1991, Niger 1992, Benin 1993, Madagascar 1995, Armenia 1997), CGIAR, FAO (Mauritius 1974, Haiti 1982), WHO, the International Livestock Centre for Africa, Addis Ababa, Ethiopia 1982, UNICEF (Iran 1998), the British Council (Sierra Leone 1984, Syria 1984), in many countries including Iran, Haiti, Mauritius, Sierra Leone, Niger, Benin, Senegal, Ghana, Ethiopia, Yemen, Thailand, Philippines, Singapore, Indonesia, Malaysia and China.

 Geissler has over 200 academic publications, in addition to her text books.